Tonywuhk/realai.org/research-groups/openai.md

 In April 2017, the safety implications of OpenAI was discussed online under the heading "OpenAI makes humanity less safe" at blog sites [LessWrong](http://lesswrong.com/lw/oul/openai_makes_humanity_less_safe/) and [Compass Rose](http://benjaminrosshoffman.com/openai-makes-humanity-less-safe/).

+In an [article](https://www.wsj.com/articles/protecting-against-ais-existential-threat-1508332313) published on Wall Street Journal in October 2017, Ilya Sutskever and Dario Amodei gave an example of future AI doing harm where an AI tasked with maximizing profits for a corporation could deliberately cause political upheaval.
+Both authors at the time were affiliated with OpenAI and the article was [tweeted](https://twitter.com/OpenAI/status/920684033582841856) by OpenAI's official Twitter account.

 ## Sponsors

 A group of sponsors committed $1 billion at OpenAI's formation, although only a tiny fraction was expected to be spent in the next a few years.